dustinblackman/oatmeal/README.md

   -V, --version                      Print version

 CHAT COMMANDS:
-  - /modelist (/ml) - Lists all available models from the backend.
+  - /modellist (/ml) - Lists all available models from the backend.
-  - /model (/model) [MODEL_NAME] - Sets the specified model as the active model.
+  - /model (/model) [MODEL_NAME,MODEL_INDEX] - Sets the specified model as the active model.
+You can pass either the model name, or the index from /modellist
   - /append (/a) [CODE_BLOCK_NUMBER?] - Appends code blocks to an editor.
 See Code Actions for more details.
   - /replace (/r) [CODE_BLOCK_NUMBER?] - Replaces selections with code blocks in an editor.
 See Code Actions for more details.
   - /copy (/c) [CODE_BLOCK_NUMBER?] - Copies the entire chat history to your clipboard.
 When a CODE_BLOCK_NUMBER is used, only the specified copy blocks are copied to clipboard.
 See Code Actions for more details.